aalfiann/reSlim-ui-boilerplate/readme.md

 ---------------

 1. Web server with URL rewriting
-2. Web server with mcrypt extension
-3. PHP 5.5 or newer
+2. PHP 5.5 or newer
-4. You already have reSlim rest api version >= 1.14.0 running
+3. You already have reSlim rest api version >= 1.14.0 running

 Getting Started